PIX Publishing

 PIX, Inc was an early New York City photo bureau which followed European, particularly German, precedents.
 From 1935 to 1969 it supplied news and feature photos to magazines, especially Life and, later, Sports Illustrated.

 Formation

 The agency was founded in New York City at 250 Park Avenue in November 1935 by Leon Daniel and Celia Kutschuk.
 It pre-dates the more famous Magnum (begun in 1947).
-Born in the Ukraine, Kutschuk had studied photojournalism at Rhine University, and both had worked as picture editors at the Associated Press office in Berlin, which was headed by American Louis Lochner from 1928 until 1941, when Germany and the United States declared war and Lochner was held and then deported as an enemy alien.
+Born in Ukraine, Kutschuk had studied photojournalism at Rhine University, and both had worked as picture editors at the Associated Press office in Berlin, which was headed by American Louis Lochner from 1928 until 1941, when Germany and the United States declared war and Lochner was held and then deported as an enemy alien.
 Jewish employees were sacked, and many fled Europe.

 European roots

 PIX acted as an intermediary between émigré photographers and the American magazine and newspaper market, profiting from the development of photojournalism in the USA in the 1930s onwards.
 As many of the photographers for PIX were naturalized American citizens, they were not allowed in the war theaters during WWII, so they stayed home and covered the home front, though during the Korean War and Cold War, Ed Feingersh produced striking reportage.